CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

 4. Adding Azure Sentinel to workspace asclab-la-{DeploymentID} is now in progress.
 This process will take few minutes to complete.

-5. Once Sentinel News and guides open, use the Azure Security Center connector to enable the integration.
+5. Once Azure Sentinel News and guides open, use the Azure Security Center connector to enable the integration.

-6. From Sentinel’s sidebar, click on the **Data connectors**.
+6. From Azure Sentinel’s sidebar, click on the **Data connectors**.

 7. On the Data connectors page, use the search field and type: *Azure Defender*.